awaragi/jest-supertest-starter/README.md

 ```

 ## Clean code
-Usage of ESLint is fundamental for clean code (test code included).
+Usage of ESLint and prettier is fundamental for clean code (test code included).
 It is strongly recommended to include pre-commit
 hooks to ensure that linting and formatting are applied regularly and in a consistent manner.
-This author of this project
+This author of this starter template however
-believe in choice thus only the recipe will be provided here (see <https://github.com/typicode/husky> for more details
+believes in free choice thus only the recipe will be provided here (see <https://github.com/typicode/husky> for more details
 and documentation)
 ```shell
 npm install husky --save-dev